Rebedding, Refinishing, and Joinery

 Galley and cabin electrical outlets

-The cabin had a small number of electrical outlets with no apparent inverter.
-These seem to be only connected to the shore power connector via circuit panel.
+The cabin had a small number of electrical outlets with no inverter.
+These outlets seem to be only connected to the shore power connector via circuit panel.
 One cabin outlet was removed as it was too low and would be too prone to spills.
 There was no galley outlet.
 One outlet was in the vanity area.
-The AC wiring ran through the bilge and has been removed so no outlet is now live.
-A few outlets will be provided, each with a nearby small inverter to eliminate all but very short AC wiring.
-Nothing except a battery charger will be connected to shore power to provide a high degree of isolation from shore power.
-This is covered in greater detail on the electrical web page.
+The AC wiring ran through the bilge and has been removed.

 The v-berth and pilot berth are both very wide, following the curve of the hull and narrowing at the feet.
 Near the shoulders these berths are wider than they need to be.
 The width can be reduced providing space for shallow cabinets or cubbies, perhaps 9-12" deep, though 15" might be possible in the v-berth.

-There are plans to add air conditioning and heat in the forward cabin.
+There are plans to add air conditioning and heat (see the Air Conditioning and Heat web page) in the forward cabin.
 When storage is added space can be provided for ventillation ducts to carry the cooled or heated air and distribute it in the forward cabin.

 Navigation station

 Navigation has changed since the navigation station was constructed.
-There is a greater reliance on electronics and GPS.
-Paper charts still provide essential backups and provide a better means of route planning due to the small viewable area of chartplotters or laptop computer screens relative to chart sizes.
+Today there is a greater reliance on electronics and GPS.
+The USCG is no longer updating paper charts.
+Paper charts do provide better means of route planning due to the small viewable area of chartplotters or laptop computer screens relative to chart sizes, however laptops will now have to be used.

-To improve electronic navigation from the nav station, a Garmin Axiom 7 multifunction display may be installed to provide the same visibility as the Axiom 9 at the helm and to the extent possible, also some level of control.
-More on this can be found on the instruments web page.
+To improve electronic navigation from the nav station, a Garmin Axiom 7 or Axiom 9 multifunction display may be installed to provide the same visibility as the Axiom 9 at the helm and to provide control from within the cabin.
+More on this can be found on the Navigation Instruments web page.
 Another possibility is to use an SBC running OpenCPN.
-This is discussed in the OpenCPN Navigation section of the DIY Monitoring web page.
+This is discussed in the Navigation Instruments web page.

 Monitoring battery health will be important.
 Small displays will most likely driven by small single board computers (SBC) or microcontrollers.
 These draw little power and will be always on to archive summaries of battery state, charging, load, and summaries of information of gathered from instruments using a NMEA interface such as navigation track.
-More on this can be found in the General Purpose Computers and Data Aquisition section of the DIY Monitoring web page.
+More on this can be found in the DIY Electrical, Navigation and Instrument Monitoring web page.

 Archived summary information will be accessible so that it can be displayed on the larger display of a laptop computer and examined in greater detail.
 Audible or visual alarms may be used for such things as AIS, radar, low battery conditions and driven directly from the SBC or SBCs.

-The Axion display and any small displays will likely by in the nav station area, but may be mounted above the pilot berth, behind the nav station chair or on nearby cabinetry to avoid crowding the nav station itself.
+The Axion display and any small displays will likely be in the nav station area.
+Some small displays but may be mounted above the pilot berth, behind the nav station chair or on nearby cabinetry to avoid crowding the nav station itself.